 It is the stuff’s fault!

 Second, stuff happens.
 By stuff, I mean bad stuff.
 The news is pretty scary.
 Other kids can be scary.
 The advertisements on television before Halloween are ridiculous!
 (These advertisers can’t possibly have small children.)
 We are wired to look out for danger so it is reasonable that kids will find stuff to be scared about.
 School is a huge trigger for the onset of anxiety symptoms.
 What are you going to do?
 Things go wrong.
 Even if you try to minimize all this stuff you can’t control everything.
-As it turns out, a key principle for overcoming anxiety is that learning how to tolerate it.
+As it turns out, a key principle for overcoming anxiety is learning how to tolerate it.
 This is unquestionably better than avoiding it.

 Okay, maybe this shoe fits

 The control thing brings me to the third factor.
-Trying to control everything as a parent is more likely to cause anxiety then the stuff our kids are exposed to in life.
+Trying to control everything as a parent is more likely to cause anxiety than the stuff our kids are exposed to in life.
 Parental over-control, over-protection and over-involvement are associated with higher anxiety in kids*.
 That might be your fault.
 (But only if you do this.)
 Now it isn’t perfectly clear exactly what all the “overs” mean.
 It can be difficult to know the line between what is appropriate care and oversight versus what can cause anxiety.
 If you want to know, ask a sample of people who know you well.
 Don’t be defensive, ask for honest feedback.
 If you get feedback that you might be doing this then you can work on it.
 It is probably because you are anxious.
 Just like your child, you need to disobey your own anxiety by letting your child live with some risk and uncertainty.
 We all know that anxiety’s nasty trick is to perpetuate itself if you do what it commands.

 Now all you live-and-let-live parents don’t pat yourself on the back.
 Strong under-control may be perceived by your child as withdrawal and lack of support*.
 That can cause anxiety because your child may not feel safe or clear about how to navigate life.
 Similarly, detachment accompanied with high levels of criticism are associated with anxiety.
 To that I say, “Quit being a jerk.”
 Listen to our grandmothers, “If you can’t say something nice, don’t say anything at all.”